 - The AIAC hosts Morris’s American Indian Honoring Ceremony celebrating Native graduates and their families each May

-An honor song by a traditional drum group honors all new Morris students at the New Student Orientation welcome ceremony and all Morris graduates at the Commencement ceremony
+An honor song by a traditional drum group honors all new Morris students at the New Student Welcome Week ceremony and all Morris graduates at the Commencement ceremony